vokegpu/ekg-docs/model/value-low-frequency-model.md

 }
 ```

 Signed address info contains the information about all current signed actions and the current bound.
-When mapping we should care of addres but DO NOT use them, we will not use, just compare, so it is safe.
-When unmapping we must use of all registeres address and check if any widget contains the ownership, if yes, we can safety unmap and transfer the ownership to null.
+When mapping we should care of address but DO NOT use them, we will not use, just compare, so it is safe.
+When unmapping tracked ownerships, if the current address is signed in EKG, EKG will reset all ownerships to `nullptr`, making the GUI safety, note: it does not disable the GUI or something, this only reset the onwership address.

 ```cpp
 // ekg/io/memory.hpp